-QR Code is the short name of “Quick Response Code”, it is widely used for storing data and getting quick access to the users.
+Use a QR Code: QR Code is the short name of “Quick Response Code”, it is widely used for storing data and getting quick access to users.
 When the user scans the QR code, he or she will be getting access to the required information instantly.
 That’s why it is called the QR Quick Response Code.

-A QR Code is a kind of barcode that contains information in the form of a series of pixels in a square-shaped grid.
-These QR Codes are readable by a digital device.
+This is a kind of barcode that contains information in the form of a series of pixels in a square-shaped grid.
+These are readable by a digital device.
 QR codes are used for tracking information about various products in the supply chain.
 In the present scenario, most smartphones have built-in QR Readers which scan any QR Code whether you want to install an app, make an online payment, and so on.
-In the recent time of the COVID pandemic, it played a great role to trace the exposure of Corona Virus that slows the speed of spreading the Virus.
+In the recent time of the COVID pandemic, it played a great role to trace the exposure of Corona Virus that slowed the speed of spreading the Virus.

 A Standard barcode is usually in an alphanumeric format, which means stores a small amount of information and reads it only in one direction only.
 Whereas a QR Code is readable in two directions – right to left and top to bottom & stores significantly more data.